J. Lee Addison, Jr.

 “Hi?”
 “Hello.”
 “I’m….”
 “And I’m….”
 “Are you here to pick someone up?”
 “No, I’m not.”
 “Are you sure you’re in the right place?”
 “Positive.”

-It’s incredulous, the number of times I have been out somewhere, and in a distant conversation within earshot from me, I overheard someone, who themselves are just fractions over the New York State legal drinking age, state; “age ain't nothin' but a number.”
+It’s incredulous, the number of times I have been somewhere and in a distant conversation within earshot from me, I've overheard someone, who themselves are just fractions over the New York State legal drinking age, state; “age ain't nothin' but a number.”
 It simply floors me that someone would apply that to themselves, when their age denotes, numerically, what they are legally restricted from doing.
 Thankfully, bravado is not gender specific.
-It does, however, boasts of a sense of fearlessness and confidence, until it's put to the test.
-Then we find out that age is more than just a number, and it really means something.
-On the other hand, someone usually young, boast that their age, 40 and much younger, means nothing because it's not synonymous with their ability.
+It does, however, boast of a sense of fearlessness and confidence, until it's put to the test.
+Then we find out that age is more than just a number, and it really does mean something.
+On the other hand, someone usually young will boast that their age, 40 and much younger, means nothing.
+However, it's more than likely that their age is not yet synonymous with their abilities.
 On the other end of that spectrum there is us.
-If you have read previous blog pages, and if you haven't please do, 60 plus years of living is a very big number (Life Clock 1,974,263) and numbers have an importance.
+If you have read previous blog pages thank you, and if you haven't, please do; 60 plus years of living is a very big number (Life Clock 1,974,263) and numbers bear significance.
 Conversely, we quietly represent a true fact, that "age ain't nothin' but a number".
-Today sixty or more years old represents much more than the number of times we have walked, run, rode a bike, driven or rode in a car, in a plane, a train, and any other method of transportation.
-Sixty years tells of what we've eaten, the places we have lived, and the people who we have lived with or amongst.
-More, it includes the books, articles, advertisements, and graffiti that you have read on the back of buses, billboards, and the countless amount of television you have watched, including news shows.
-Over the course of 60 plus years of living, the things we have witnessed with our very own eyes, would exhaust the average computer hard drive.
-Let us not even consider the pain of loss, forgiveness, and regret.
-The bliss and euphoria of happiness, and joy.
-The number of jobs we have worked and the all people we have liked and disliked; disagreements, arguments, and possibly physical fights we have lost, and won.
-Birth.
-Life.
-Death.
-Renewal.
-I could go on infinitum.
-Age may be nothin' but a number; but at a certain point in our lives the number and the life lived merge into one.

 I love football.
 Here it comes, the proverbial sports reference...